Deltares/VRSuiteUtils/README.md

-# Veiligheidsrendement Preprocessing #
+# Veiligheidsrendement Tools #

-This is a repository with tools to translate results from the safety assessment and additional data to input for the VRTool
+This repository contains tools to process input from a WBI assessment to input for the VRTOOL, which can be used to apply the veiligheidsrendementmethode to determine optimized configurations of dike reinforcements.
+Additionally it contains tools to process and analyze results from the VRTOOL

 ## What is this repository for?

-* Quick summary
-* Version
+* The current version that this repository pertains to is VRTOOL v0.1

 ## How do I get set up? ##

+* Download the repository and run it from the environment as specified in the .yml and .toml files.

 ## Contribution guidelines ##

-* Writing tests
-* Code review
-* Other guidelines
+If you want to contribute contact the repository owner.
+Any contribution should be testable and useful for more than just your own case study, otherwise you should keep it locally or generalize first.

 ## Who do I talk to? ##

-* Repo owner or admin
-* Other community or team contact
+For questions about the repository contact Wouter Jan Klerk or Stephan Rikkert. wouterjan.klerk@deltares.nl stephan.rikkert@deltares.nl